 Apply for a Cinema Exhibitors' Association Card to get a complimentary ticket at participating cinemas if you visit with the disabled person you care for.

-Did you know that as a carer you can get special services at your local library?
-Don't worry if you're a little late in returning your books as we won't charge you fines if you have a carers ticket.
-You can also reserve books for free on your ticket and we'll let you know by telephone, letter or e-mail when they are ready to collect.
+And as a carer, you can get special services.
+Don't worry if you're a little late in returning your books as we will not charge you fines if you have a carers ticket.
+You can also reserve books for free on your ticket and we'll let you know by telephone, letter or email when they are ready to collect.
 If you're already a library member make sure that you let library staff know you are a carer and they will update your membership card for you.

 Having a break or taking regular time to yourself can help you to cope better with your caring role.
 A break can also allow you to catch up on everyday things like getting some sleep, enjoying some leisure time or visiting friends and family.
 Find out more on our Carers' breaks page.